Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 So it was empty.

-So they just took it.
+So they just took them.

-I think they're commercial flights you're putting them on.
+I think they're commercial flights.

-So as part of this scheme, you also have to, if you're going to France on a plane, you might have to put up with a load of smelly and evils.
+So as part of this scheme, you also have to, if you're going to France on a plane, you might have to put up with a load of smelly evils.

 Can you imagine the plane just going, are you coming on what?